Primary

 Cultural Studies

-The Cultural Studies area of the classroom encompasses a variety of subjects that are supplementary to the Montessori method.
-Cultural subjects include: Geography, Science, Botany, Zoology, and Art & Music.
-Exploring these subjects provide children an opportunity to explore their curiosity of different worldly ideas.
+The Cultural Studies area of the classroom encompasses a range of subjects that complement the Montessori method, including Geography, Science, Botany, and Zoology.
+These subjects provide students with opportunities to explore their curiosity about the world around them and to make meaningful connections across disciplines.

-• Watching the ducklings hatch in the incubator set up in one of the classrooms, and sharing the classroom with the young ducklings until they moved out to a local farm.
+• Observing ducklings hatch in an incubator set up in the classroom, then caring for them daily until they were rehomed on a local farm.

 Physical Education